staab/esv/README.md

 This is a convenient, minimal, ESV Bible reader.
 The backend is implemented in [Janet](https://janet-lang.org/), and it's powered by the [ESV API](https://api.esv.org/docs/).
+You can find it [here]().

 # Copyright